Al Hilal blanks Urawa Reds again to win Asian Champions League | The Japan Times

 “Everybody in the club, the team, every player has given a contribution to this fantastic performance,” said Al Hilal manager Razvan Lucescu.
 “Especially I have to thank my players because they are the real heroes.
 There is no coach or staff that can win without players.”

-That Urawa managed to make it to a third ACL final was somewhat miraculous, considering the team’s struggles in this year’s J. League first division and a midseason coaching change that saw Tsuyoshi Otsuki replace Oswaldo Oliveira in the dugout.
+That Urawa managed to make it to a third ACL final was somewhat miraculous, considering the team’s struggles in this year’s J. League first division and a midseason coaching change that saw Tsuyoshi Otsuki replace Oswaldo Oliveira on the bench.

 “In the knockout stage we had two legs to prepare,” Otsuki said.
 “After the first leg we analyzed the teams and I gave the players feedback and they responded really well.
 That’s how we got to the final.”